-Migraine sufferers often look for natural remedies for migraines to help prevent attacks and ease migraine symptoms.
-For many centuries, dating back to ancient Egyptian and Chinese cultures, natural remedies have been used for a range of ailments.
-Some have been shown to help with migraines.
+Migraine sufferers often look for natural remedies to help prevent migraine attacks and ease their debilitating migraine symptoms.
+Natural remedies, also referred to as nutraceuticals, have been used for many centuries for a range of ailments.
+Some have been shown to help with migraine.

-Natural medications for migraines often appeal to people with chronic migraine for many reasons, including:
+Natural medications, such as vitamins, minerals, or other supplements, often appeal to people with chronic migraine for many reasons, including:

 - Over-the-counter or prescription drugs do not work for every patient